-During digestion, the intestine squeezes its contents along our insides towards the anus.
+During digestion, the bowel squeezes its contents along our insides towards the anus.
 This process (peristalsis) is usually painless and we do not realise that it is happening unless there is an abnormal squeeze within the bowel or, for some reason, the intestine becomes more sensitive.
+In addition, patients with IBS seem to have greater sensitivity to the way that their intestines are moving, meaning they feel pain more easily.
 These changes can be quite painful.
-In addition, patients with IBS seem to have greater sensitivity to the way that their intestines are moving, meaning they feel pain more easily.

 - Whether anaemia is present

 - Any signs of inflammation in the bowel

 - Whether coeliac disease may be the issue